HESF Domain 6: Governance and accountability

 6.3 Academic Governance

 This Domain represents the highest level of academic governance oversight mechanisms established by the provider.
 Neither the Standards nor TEQSA prescribe the structures that may be employed (such as an Academic Board or Senate).
-However, the outcomes that are to be achieved are specified by the Standards and TEQSA will expect a provider to demonstrate that its chosen mechanisms for academic governance achieve these outcomes.
-A provider’s academic governance systems represent a critical oversight link between the provider’s detailed internal quality assurance arrangements (see Domain 5) and the accountability of the governing body for the quality of the higher education it offers and for meeting the requirements of the HES Framework (see Domain 6).
-TEQSA will expect to see evidence of high level academic oversight (e.g. policy development and review, performance analyses, review findings and actions arising) as contemplated by Standards 6.3.1-6.3.3 as part of the provider’s normal business, including reports and analyses presented to the governing body.
-A provider’s capacity to maintain effective academic oversight of its higher education activities will be critical to TEQSA’s confidence in the provider.
+However, the outcomes that are to be achieved are specified by the Standards and we will expect a provider to demonstrate that its chosen mechanisms for academic governance achieve these outcomes.
+A provider’s academic governance systems represent a critical oversight link between the provider’s detailed internal quality assurance arrangements (see Domain 5), the accountability of the governing body for the quality of the higher education it offers and for meeting the requirements of the HES Framework (see Domain 6).

 - Academic Governance